mskimalltoohuman/mskimalltoohuman.github.io/research.md

 I also have philosophical interests in issues specific to Korean society.
 Here are some topics I intend to work on in the near or far future.
 - about secular partisanship of nominal and dogmatic K-Christian
-- about burden and fatigue of ‘some(썸)’ relationships (‘some’: a romantic yet ambiguous stage prior to becoming partners)
+- about burden and fatigue of some(썸) relationships (‘some’: a romantic yet ambiguous stage prior to becoming partners)
 - about responsibility and accountability for the disaster
 - about the meaning of 'jiral(지랄)' (IMO, a kind of bullshit involving certain evaluative judgments)
 - about moral attitudinal barriers to living together between disabled and non-disabled people